RKaseman/a-scraper/README.md

 Another challenging assignment.

 The hardest part was preserving the attached notes.
-I tried 5 or 6 approaches before Evan the TA and tutor helped me out.
+I tried 5 or 6 approaches before Evan, the TA and tutor helped me out.

 The most fun I had with it was digging into the website to figure out what to target for scraping, and doing it for my wife, who's currently enjoying playing The Elder Scrolls Online.